perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 The GAZCOGNE1 and PAMELA-MOZ01 marine expeditions were part of the PAMELA project and were co-funded by TotalEnergies and IFREMER for the exploration of continental margins.
 The GHASS2 marine expedition was co-funded by the Agence Nationale de la Recherche for the BLAck sea MEthane (BLAME) project and IFREMER.
 MAYOBS23 was conducted by several French research institutions and laboratories, namely IPGP, CNRS, BRGM, and IFREMER.
 The project was funded by the Mayotte volcanological and seismological monitoring network (REVOSIMA), a partnership between IPGP, BRGM, OVPF-IPGP, CNRS, and IFREMER.
 This study is part of a PhD project funded by IFREMER and the Brittany region through an ARED grant.

+## Related publications and works

 :star: For more details please refer to the following resources:
 * :newspaper: [Deep-learning-based detection of underwater fluids in multiple multibeam echosounder data](https://www.frontiersin.org/journals/remote-sensing/articles/10.3389/frsen.2025.1532714/abstract) (Rules for training set composition)
 * :newspaper: [Fluid emission detection by water column acoustics and deep learning](https://archimer.ifremer.fr/doc/00991/110243/) (PhD thesis)
-* :newspaper:[Knowledge transfer for deep-learning gas-bubble detection in underwater acoustic water column data](https://archimer.ifremer.fr/doc/00904/101553/)(How to train neural network without fluid echograms from the multibeam echosounder you use)
+* :newspaper:[Knowledge transfer for deep-learning gas-bubble detection in underwater acoustic water column data](https://archimer.ifremer.fr/doc/00904/101553/) (How to train neural network without fluid echograms from the multibeam echosounder you use)
 * :newspaper:[Exploring the submerged valley of Guerlédan lake using multibeam echosounder water-column data and a deep learning network](https://hal.science/hal-05681935v1/file/Article_ICUA_WC-19.pdf)(Application of this method to underwater archeology)